 Categories

 I recently wrote an essay about Samir Amin for the popular magainze, Aeon.
 In it, I go through what I think are major lessons from Samir Amin that can help us understand imperialism, Eurocentrism, uneven development, and ideology better.
 I contrast his structural and materialist analysis of capitalism and imperialism with the culturalist views of Edward Said, as Said has received much more attention in both academia and in the public sphere.
 Read the essay here.

-Read a Spanish translation of the article here (Letras Libres).
+Read a Spanish translation of the article here (Letras Libres) and a Persian translation here.

+Categories